Ramsden Crays: St Mary's Church

 The 15th-century church of St Mary's has been converted to a private house.
 The entire church, excluding the bell tower and the broach spine was entirely rebuilt in 1871.
 Few elements of the original 15th-century church do remain.
 It is a grade II* listed building.
 In 1617, Thomas Bartlet described St Mary's Church:

 "Parish Church of St. Mary stands near the middle of the parish.
 The church has been entirely re-built in modern times, but incorporates some old work.
 In the S. wall of the chancel is a window with two 15th-century cinque-foiled heads to the lights and part of the moulded label of the same date.
 The N. wall of the nave has two windows, both with old splays and rear-arches; the eastern window has also jambs and head of two trefoiled lights with a moulded label, all of c.
 1400".

+Listed buildings

+There are two listed buildings recorded in the National Heritage List for England for Ramsden Crays.